 Hemochromatosis is the most common genetic disease in the Western world and, if undiagnosed and left untreated, can be life-threatening.
 It was for me.
+My story of cycling with hemochromatosis.

 Hemochromatosis is the most common genetic disease in the Western world.
 Two hundred fifty thousand people of European ancestry in the UK and a million in the US are affected.
 I’ll never forget the day I became one of them.
+The day cycling with hemochromatosis almost killed me and how it saved me.

 A medical assistant led us through a maze of hallways and past the examination rooms to her boss’ office.
 It was a summer day in 2010, and I was a young father with a thriving PT practice—invincible.
 My thigh stuck to the fake leather chair, and the room smelled of the scent of a discarded lunch container I noticed in the shadow of the half-drawn shade.